Cassowary Facts

 Cassowary Distribution, Habitat, and Ecology

-Unfortunately for those who appreciate these creatures, the amazing Cassowary evolved as endemic to a range that’s both highly limited and specific.
+Unfortunately for those who appreciate these magnificent creatures, the amazing Cassowary evolved as endemic to a range that’s both highly limited and specific.
 That’s due to the fact that this marvel of Nature and evolution evolved as native to the extremely wet and humid rainforest.

 Species Sharing Its Range